 The year after, Harder moved to Germany where he applied his design skills to change the look of the nightclub scene in Munich.
-Fascinated by the instant, global distribution of information via fax machines — a full year before he learned about the Internet in cyberpunk magazine Mondo 2000 — he proposed to one of Germany's largest publishers the creation of a magazine distributed solely by fax transmissions.
+Fascinated by the instant, global distribution of information via fax machines — a full year before he learned about the Internet in cyberpunk magazine Mondo 2000 — he proposed to one of Europe's largest publishers, Burda, the creation of a magazine distributed solely by fax transmissions.

 Stig Harder moved to Paris in May 1994 and after two months of designing CD covers for the major record labels there, he bought a 9,600 baud modem at electronics retailer FNAC and decided to embrace the Internet.
 Very slow and not very pretty at the time, the Internet was a nascent framework within which Stig Harder could build his vision of an instant, world wide media platform.

 With a lack of Internet Service Providers in Paris at the time, Harder connected to the Internet by having his modem dial up The Well in San Francisco.
 Looking for an opportunity to launch a publication online, he searched the world's only search engine at the time, akebono.stanford.edu (a single computer in the dormitory of the two founders of Yahoo), for various words, including "fashion," which returned no relevant results.
 Living in Paris and knowing the impact it would make in the media, he registered "fashion.net" at InterNIC and started designing what would soon be known worldwide as the world's very first fashion site, sparking the opinion leaders at traditional media outlets to dismiss their earlier predictions of the Internet being nothing but a fad.